 Method 2# Merge Access Tables Using Inner Join

-Another method to merge table in Access is by using the inner join.
+Another method to merge tables in Access is by using the inner join.
 Here is the complete step to perform this process of merging the Access database table using an inner join.

 Usually, an inner join is used to obtain entire records from linked tables.
-You will also see that common value present in both Access database tables.
+You will also see that a common value is present in both Access database tables.

 Steps To Merge Tables In Access By Using The Inner Join Function